 The Private Provision of Public Services: Evidence from Random Assignment in Medicaid” with Danil Agafiev Macambira, Anthony Lollo, Chima Ndumele, and Jacob Wallace.
 Revision requested at The American Economic Review

 “The Risk of Narrow, Disputable Results in the U.S. Electoral College: 1836-2020” with Dean Spears.
-Revision requested at The Review of Economics and Statistics.
+Accepted at The Review of Economics and Statistics.

-“A Quantitative Assessment of the Climate Benefits and Economic Costs of a Smaller World Population” with Kevin Kuruc, Sangita Vyas, Mark Budolfson, and Dean Spears.
+“Is Less Really More?
+Comparing the Climate and Productivity Impacts of a Shrinking Population” with Kevin Kuruc, Sangita Vyas, Mark Budolfson, and Dean Spears.

 “Heritable Fertility is Not Sufficient for Long-Term Population Growth.”
 Samuel Arenberg, Kevin Kuruc, Nathan Franz, Sangita Vyas, Nicholas Lawson, Melissa LoPalo, Mark Budolfson, Michael Geruso, and Dean Spears.
 Demography.